How the Imaging

 With this approach, the fields (odd and even lines) are combined and reproduced together in a 1-2-3 sequence, rather than an odd (1-3-5) and even (2-4-6) interlaced sequence.

-Progressive scanning has a number of advantages, including greater clarity and the ability to interface more easily with computer-based video equipment.
+Progressive scanning has a number of advantages, including greater clarity and compatibility with computer-based video equipment.
 However, it adds greater technical demands on the TV system.

 The Camera's Imaging Device